-- (i) Secretarial Standards issued by The Institute of Company Secretaries of India. - (ii) The Listing Agreements entered into by the Company with Bombay Stock Exchange Ltd., and Vadodara Stock Exchange Ltd and SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+- (i) Secretarial Standards issued by The Institute of Company Secretaries of India. - (ii) The Listing Agreements entered into by the Company with Bombay Stock Exchange Ltd. as per SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.

-During the period under review the Company has complied with the provisions of the Act, Rules, Regulations, Guidelines, Standards, etc. mentioned above.
+During the period under review, the Company has complied with the provisions of the Act, Rules, Regulations, Guidelines, Standards, etc. mentioned above.